 Then, when January arrives without me noticing, instead of feeling panicked by my lack of action and change, I now allow myself the whole month to cleanse, reflect and reset my routine; thinking calmly over several weeks about what might lie ahead for me in this new year that couldn't seem to wait to scamper out the door like a puppy with a full bladder.
 Let it go (let it gooooooooo!), you'll catch up soon enough.

 No one ever said everything had to change on the stroke of midnight December 31st and that you had to have had a miraculous, Cinderella- like transformation.
-Well the 'gram' of insinuates it, but they shouldn't!
+Well the 'gram' insinuates it, but it shouldn't!
 Let's call a spade a spade.
 January is a pretty crappy month; it’s cold and dark and no one has any money and everyone feels like they haven’t taken care of themselves.
 We mostly start the year exhausted from the much awaited for ‘holiday’.
 So why not take the whole month to sort yourself out and get your affairs in order?
 Make your own life rules and run to your own time frame.